-Below are the domestic companies in which ALCO has shareholdings.
-ALCO has 100% ownership interest in these companies with the exception of Cebu Lavana Land Corporation.
+Below are the domestic companies in which ArthaLand has shareholdings.
+ArthaLand has 100% ownership interest in these companies with the exception of Cebu Lavana Land Corporation.

-i.
+- i.
 Cazneau Inc. was incorporated on 31 July 2008 principally to engage in the realty development business, including, but not limited to, the acquisition, construction, utilization and disposition, sale, lease, exchange or any mode of transfer of residential, industrial or commercial property.
-In September 2016, Cazneau acquired an 8.1-hectare property in Biñan, Laguna.
+In September 2016, Cazneau acquired an 8.1-hectare property in Biñan, Laguna. - ii.

-- ii.
 Cebu Lavana Land Corporation (CLLC) was incorporated on 11 September 2015 to principally engage in the realty development business.
-It is the vehicle ALCO used to acquire two parcels of adjacent land in Cebu City, Philippines, and develop the same into an office building to be known as Cebu Exchange.
+It is the vehicle ArthaLand used to acquire two parcels of adjacent land in Cebu City, Philippines, and develop the same into an office building to be known as Cebu Exchange.
 In January 2016, Rock & Salt B.V., a foreign private limited liability company existing and duly constituted under the laws of The Netherlands and managed by Arch Capital Management Company Limited, subscribed to 40% of CLLC's shares of stock. - iii.
 Emera Property Management, Inc. was incorporated on 31 July 20083.
-It was originally established to engage in the realty development business but now serves as the property management arm of ALCO. - iv.
+It was originally established to engage in the realty development business but now serves as the property management arm of ArthaLand. - iv.
 Manchesterland Properties, Inc. (MPI) was incorporated on 27 March 2008 and is presently the registered owner of the commercial units in The Plaza at Arya Residences and some non-appurtenant parking slots therein. - v.
 Savya Land Development Corporation was incorporated on 10 February 2017 principally to engage in the realty development business.
-It is the vehicle ALCO used to acquire two lots in Arca South located in Barangay West Bicutan, Taguig City. - vi.
+It is the vehicle ArthaLand used to acquire two lots in Arca South located in Barangay West Bicutan, Taguig City. - vi.
 Urban Property Holdings, Inc. (UPHI) was incorporated on 23 January 1995 and was established for the development of a housing project on its 33-hectare property located in Calamba, Laguna.
-This plan may, however, change subject to market conditions. - vii.
-Zileya Land Development Corporation was incorporated on 28 December 2015 with the primary purpose of engaging in the realty development business.
-It is the investment vehicle used by ALCO in the acquisition of certain condominium units in Makati City.
+This plan may, however, change subject to market conditions.